 - Resources and practical guidance to boost gender equity in councils

-- The Victorian Aboriginal and Local Government Action Plan to help councils engage with Aboriginal communities and promote reconciliation
+- The Victorian Aboriginal and Local Government Strategy to help councils engage with Aboriginal communities and promote reconciliation

 The Minister for Local Government